noziXsHooter/noziXsHooter/README.md

-## Olá!
-Eu sou Wilson Oliveira.
-Também conhecido como nozix! 👍
+## Hello!
+I'm Wilson Oliveira.
+Also known as nozix! 👍

-- ✨ Sou entusiasta e estudante de programação
-- 👓 Apaixonado por automação de sistemas e dispositivos
+- ✨ I'm a backend developer and frontend enthusiastic.
+- 👓 Passionate about automation of systems and devices.
-- ✡ Guiado por Deus!
+- ✡  Guided by God!
-- 👾 Não estamos sós
+- 👾 We are not alone.

+## Technologies

+Laravel, CodeIgniter, Django, ExpressJs, Serverless, MySql, Postgrees, MongoDb, NodeJs, VueJs, NuxtJs, ReactJs, NextJs.

 <div>
   <a href="https://github.com/noziXsHooter">